lhaydu/automating-aws-with-python/README.md

 Webotron is a script that will sync a local directory to an S3 bucket

 ### Features
-Webotron current had the following features:
+Webotron currently has the following features:
 - List buckets
 - List contents of a bucket
 - Create and set up a bucket
 - Sync directory tree to bucket
+- Set AWS profile with --profile=<profilename>